Invictum/serenity-reportportal-integration/README.md

 ```

 It is possible to use integrated extractors as well as implemented by your own.
 To make own extractor implement `StepDataExtractor` interface.
 In custom implementation access to Serenity's `TestStep` object is provided.
-For example let's implement extractor that generates a log message before each step start (yeap it is pretty useful)
+For example, let's implement extractor that generates greetings message for each started step
 ```
 public class GreetingExtractor implements StepDataExtractor {